Joan Hess: Series

 The Claire Malloy series is set in Farberville, Arkansas, and centers around Claire Malloy, who owns a small bookstore across from the campus of Farberville College.
 It has been suggested that Farberville is a stand-in for Fayetteville, Arkansas, with many landmarks, including the University of Arkansas-Fayetteville, Dickson Street, and even well-known local citizens, thinly veiled in the prose.

 The Arly Hanks series is set in Maggody, Arkansas, population 755.
 The main character is Arly Hanks, Maggody's irreverent young female police chief.
 The first book of the Arly Hanks series, Malice in Maggody, was the basis for the 1993 CBS television pilot Arly Hanks.

 In the Theo Bloomer series the eponymous protagonist, "a dignified offshoot of old Connecticut money and prestige", is a retired bachelor-botanist who formerly worked as a florist.
 In each book, family obligations take him to an exotic vacation destination, where he becomes embroiled in a mystery: in the first book, he travels to Israel to retrieve his niece, who is staying at a kibbutz hotel, and in the next he accompanies her party to a "luxurious villa" in Montego Bay, Jamaica, as a chaperone.

 Awards

-Hess has been nominated for the Agatha Award five times and won once, for her 1990 short story "Too Much to Bare".

 Personal life

-A longtime resident of Fayetteville, Arkansas, Hess lived in Austin, Texas where she died at her home Nov.
-23, 2017.
+A longtime resident of Fayetteville, Arkansas, Hess lived in Austin, Texas, where she died at her home November 23, 2017.